codio/iloveopensource/README.md

 I Love Open Source
 =====================

+Proclaim your support for your favourite Open Source projects and help OS developers feel the love.

+Please go to http://iloveopensource.io to find out more.

+##Purpose
+I Love Open Source is a way of encouraging users of Open Source code to express their gratitude by either making a simple acknowledgement, or by making an actual donation.

+##I Love Open Source Acknowledgements
+This what we hope eeryone end up doing : "We have used various Open Source technologies in the making of I Love Open Source.
+Click on the link below to see what we are using.
+It's a great way of acknowledging their hard work."

 ![ilos](https://github.com/codio/iloveopensource/blob/master/public/images/logo-lightbg.png?raw=true)

-Proclaim your support for your favourite Open Source projects
+#For Developers

 ## Getting Started